-CA publishes CRLs before the next scheduled update.
+CA publishes CRLs no later than the next scheduled update.

 CA issue CRLs at least once every 24 hours with a minimum validity of 7 days.
 In addition, CA issues CRLs and posts the CRL immediately if a certificate is revoked for the reason of a key compromise.

-4.9.8 Maximum Latency for CRLs
+4.9.8.
+Maximum Latency for CRLs